Bridges369/optimize-mcfunctions/README.md

+This module serves to optimize the size of `mcfunction` files that contain large amounts of setblock commands.

 # Implementation

 this script accepts as a parameter an array of 'setblock' commands that have immutable y and z coordinates throughout the array